 - Improper blocking of wheels on semi-trailers or railway cars.

 - Inadequate servicing.

 Can Mechanical Problems With A Forklift Cause Accidents

-Forklifts like an automobile need to be properly maintained, if proper maintenance is not kept up and accident can happen.
-Here are a few things that can contribute to forklift accidents.
+Forklifts are like automobiles, they need to be properly maintained, if proper maintenance is not kept up, accidents can happen.
+Here are a few things that can contribute to accidents.

 - Malfunction of brakes.

 - Malfunction of the clutch, shift linkage, or transmission.

 - Leaks in hydraulic systems or transmission.